 These activities are conducted on a daily and continuous basis in a planned manner.
-The outcome and the activity records of each committee are made public on the website of the chemical engineering course http://www.chemeng.hiroshima-u.ac.jp/) .
+The outcome and the activity records of each committee are shared by all faculty members of this program.

-Feedback to students
+o Feedback to students

 To improve student education, this program has introduced a new system for tutors and various questionnaires.
 In other words, by use of the attainment table, the tutors in each grade understand not only individual student's academic results and attainment level, but also the entire grade's academic results and attainment levels, and are in a position to identify improvements.
 Based on this, by conducting interviews with individual students, this program promotes improvement of student education in close consultation with the Managing Committee.
-By asking of the staff in charge of subjects (in a meeting) for comments about the questionnaire, based on the results of the class improvement questionnaires completed by students, or on the class check and evaluation results given by the students, we make improvements to classes that correspond to the students' requests.
+By asking of the staff in charge of subjects at a class for comments about the questionnaire, based on the results of the class improvement questionnaires completed by students, or on the class check and evaluation results given by the students, we make improvements of the lecture that correspond to the students' requests.
 Furthermore, the comments on the questionnaire are made public to students, so that students are able to understand how the questionnaires are utilized for class improvement.